michael-wall/rabbit-mq-demo/README.md

 ## Liferay Deployment Approaches ##
 - Although the POC focused in Liferay PaaS, the solution doesn't contain any custom OSGi modules, meaning it can also be deployed in Liferay SaaS or Liferay Self Hosted:
-  - In Liferay PaaS, the rabbitmq, rabbitmqlistener custom services and the rabbitmqpublish client extension are all deployed as custom services to the environment e.g. prd.
+  - In Liferay PaaS, the rabbitmq and rabbitmqlistener custom services and the rabbitmqpublish client extension are all deployed as custom services to the environment e.g. prd.
-  - In Liferay SaaS, the rabbitmq, rabbitmqlistener custom services and the rabbitmqpublish client extension are all deployed as custom services to the ext environment e.g. extprd.
+  - In Liferay SaaS, the rabbitmq and rabbitmqlistener custom services and the rabbitmqpublish client extension are all deployed as custom services to the ext environment e.g. extprd.
   - In Liferay Self Hosted RabbitMQ can be run as a native Docker container or standalone, rabbitmqlistener can be run as a Docker container or standalone, and rabbitmqpublish can be run as a client extension deployed within the Liferay DXP service.
 Additional setup is required to run in Liferay Self Hosted.

 ## Hostnames and ports in Liferay PaaS ##
 - Each Liferay PaaS environment has it's own private network.
 As a result:
   - The LCP.json service id values can be used by one service to reference another service e.g. the webserver uses liferay for the Liferay service etc.
-  - The internal portals can be used by other services e.g. liferay:8080
+  - The internal ports can be used by other services e.g. liferay:8080
 - In this POC:
   - rabbitmqlistener\LCP.json and rabbit-mq-publish\LCP.json use hostname rabbitmq to refrence the RabbitMQ custom service as that's the service id specified in rabbitmq\LCP.json
   - RabbitMQListener.java accesses the Liferay DXP rest APIs using http://liferay:8080